Query-focused Sentence Compression in Linear Time: Appendix

 \subsection{Neural network tuning and optimization}

-We learn network weights for \textsc{vertex addition}$_{NN}$ by minimizing cross-entropy loss with \textsc{AdaGrad} \cite{duchi2011adaptive}.
-The hyperparameters of the network are: the learning rate, the dimensionality of embeddings, the weight decay parameter, and the hidden state size of the LSTM.
-We tune hyperparameters via random search \cite{Bergstra2012RandomSF}, selecting parameters which achieve highest accuracy in predicting oracle decisions for the validation set.
-We train for 10 epochs, and use parameters from the best-performing ecoch (by validation accuracy) at test time.
+We learn network parameters for \textsc{vertex addition}$_{NN}$ by minimizing cross-entropy loss against oracle decisions $y_i$.
+We optimize with \textsc{AdaGrad} \cite{duchi2011adaptive}.
+We learn input embeddings after initializing randomly.
+The hyperparameters of our network and training procedure are: the learning rate, the dimensionality of input embeddings, the weight decay parameter, the batch size, and the hidden state size of the LSTM.
+We tune via random search \cite{Bergstra2012RandomSF}, selecting parameters which achieve highest accuracy in predicting oracle decisions for the validation set.
+We train for 15 epochs, and we use parameters from the best-performing epoch (by validation accuracy) at test time.